kalpeshnehete/Django-Project-Student-Data-Management-App/README.md

 A Student Data Management Web App created using Django Framework for management of Students.
 It performs CRUD operations on data.

 I have used Python , Django , Html and CSS for the app .

+Make sure you have Installed Python and Django .
 To run the app Download the zip file and unzip it .
 Open the terminal get into the directory where you have saved the app.